-Description/Values (Video Format must be HEVC) Check this checkbox to enable the Performance Control System, an HEVC encoder feature that dynamically monitors the runtime performance of the encoder and adjusts the video encoder quality based on the instantaneous performance of the encoder.
+Transcoder Setting Description/Values Performanc e Control System (Video Format must be HEVC) Check this checkbox to enable the Performance Control System, an HEVC encoder feature that dynamically monitors the runtime performance of the encoder and adjusts the video encoder quality based on the instantaneous performance of the encoder.
 The goal is to provide optimal quality of the video encoder based on the performance of the system.
 It is particularly useful on small form factor (i.e., lower power) systems such as Kraken CR.

-Check this checkbox to enable Shaping on the outbound stream.
-Checking this checkbox also displays advanced settings (see Advanced Shaping Settings). • Note Traffic Shaping is used on some networks to smooth the traffic and respect the absolute upper limit configured.
-When Shaping is enabled, you can set the Maximum Bitrate for the Transcoder Stream (see Transport Stream Bitrate in Advanced Shaping Settings).
-Tip When Shaping is enabled, the Video Bitrate becomes the ceiling video bitrate target.
+Transcoder Setting Description/Values Transport Stream Shaping Check this checkbox to enable Shaping on the outbound stream.
+Checking this checkbox also displays advanced settings (see Advanced Shaping Settings).
+Note Traffic Shaping is used on some networks to smooth the traffic and respect the absolute upper limit configured.
+When Shaping is enabled, you can set the Maximum Bitrate for the Transcoder Stream (see Transport Stream Bitrate in Advanced Shaping Settings). ▼ Tip When Shaping is enabled, the Video Bitrate becomes the ceiling video bitrate target.
 When Shaping is disabled, this parameter represents the average video bitrate.
+Output Pacing (Kraken appliances only.
+Transport Stream Shaping must be disabled.)
+Check this checkbox to enable Output Pacing on the outbound stream.
 Note Output Pacing is used to make the traffic more or less smooth on the network, to allow the stream traffic to leave the Kraken in a more even manner.
 When pacing is enabled, you can set the Output Pacing Buffering Interval (see below).
-(Output Pacing must be enabled) This Buffering Interval defines the depth of the Output Pacing in milliseconds (ranging from 0 to 1000ms).
+Output Pacing Buffering Interval (Output Pacing must be enabled) This Buffering Interval defines the depth of the Output Pacing in milliseconds (ranging from 0 to 1000ms).
 It is used to define the latency and smoothness added by the output pacing.
+You can either type in a value between 0 and 1000 ms. in the text box, or move the slider to the desired value.
 Note The higher the buffer is set, the more smooth the traffic is on the network.
 However, the optimal buffer setting will depend on the "spikiness" of the source stream.

-Transcoder Setting Description/Values Interleave Adjustment (Optional) Type in the number of milliseconds to delay audio before multiplexing ("muxing").
-Range = -5000, 5000ms -1 (the default) leaves it up the transcoder to decide.
-0 makes no Interleaving adjustment. > 0 specifies the number of milliseconds to delay audio before muxing. < -1 Number of milliseconds to delay video before muxing.
+Interleave Adjustment (Optional) Type in the number of milliseconds to delay audio before multiplexing ("muxing").
+Range = -5000, 5000ms O (Default Value).
+No interleaving adjustment. > O specifies the number of milliseconds to delay audio before muxing. < -1 Number of milliseconds to delay video before muxing.
 Note Interleave adjustment is actually a muxer interleave adjustment of the packets without touching timestamps and does not affect AV sync.
-Note The latency within the transcoder pipeline is higher for the video than the audio, so users typically want to delay the audio so that the video comes out of the muxer before the corresponding audio.
+The latency within the transcoder pipeline is higher for the video than the audio, so users typically want to delay the audio so that the video comes out of the muxer before the corresponding audio.
 By default, the transcoder attempts to adjust the interleaving to some appropriate value.
 This control allows you to override that when desired.
-Jitter Buffer (Optional) Type in the Jitter Buffer for the inbound source/stream.
-A jitter buffer may be applied to video streams coming in at irregular intervals to help output the video in a steady stream (default = 250 ms).
-Range = 0, 5000ms Note Transcoding latency will be affected proportionately.